reactome/release-update-dois/downloadDirectory/README.md

 <h4>models2pathways.tsv</h4>

-This step copes the `models2pathways.tsv` file that is produced during the <a href="https://github.com/reactome/Release/tree/master/scripts/release/biomodels">Biomodels</a> step.
+This step copies the `models2pathways.tsv` file that is produced during the <a href="https://github.com/reactome/Release/tree/master/scripts/release/biomodels">Biomodels</a> step.
 Comparing the file to previous releases is sufficient for this step.

 <h4>CreateReactome2BioSystems</h4>